afondiel/computer-science-notebook/automotive/self-driving/self-driving-notes.md

     - c : the speed of light
     - t : time

 `RADAR vs LIDAR`
   - Radar : the detection of the object increases as the size of this one
     - Range  : 10^-3m
     - very good in case of bad wheather
   - Lidar : detect objects in the dimensions more smaller
     - Range : 10^-3m
     - not very good in bad wheather
+> Radar wavelength is three times greater than Lidar :
-> ## Range : $\lambda R > 3*\lambda L$ (three times less than the wavelength of Radar sensor )
+> ## $\lambda R > 3*\lambda L$
+> Therefore intended for much biger objects(macro-dimension)

 - `Sonar` (Sound waves)